 International Organisation of La Francophonie

-In addition to these bodies, the organizational structure of the International Organisation of La Francophonie includes the Secretary General, the Parliamentary Assembly of La Francophonie (APF) and direct "operators" of La Francophonie such as the Association of Francophone Universities (AUF), TV5 - international francophone television, International Association of Francophone Mayors (AIMF) and permanent ministerial conferences of La Francophonie such as the Conference of Ministers of Education and the Conference of Youth and Sports Ministers.
+In addition to these bodies, the organizational structure of the OIF includes the Secretary General, the Parliamentary Assembly of La Francophonie (APF) and direct "operators" of La Francophonie, such as the Association of Francophone Universities (AUF), TV5 - International Francophone Television, International Association of Francophone Mayors (AIMF) and regular Ministerial conferences of La Francophonie, such as the Conference of Ministers of Education, and the Conference of Youth and Sports Ministers.

 Ms. Louise Mushikiwabo from Rwanda is Secretary General of the OIF.